bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # relevance of &lt;bes fixlet&gt;

-Returns the relevance expression used to determine if the specified Fixlet message is applicable on a client computer.
+Returns the relevance expression used to determine if the specified fixlet is applicable on a client computer.

 # relevant &lt;bes computer&gt; of &lt;bes fixlet&gt;

-Returns `True` if the given Fixlet message is relevant on the specified computer.
+Returns `True` if the given fixlet is relevant on the specified computer.

 # result from &lt;bes computer&gt; of &lt;bes fixlet&gt;